 First Reading: Isaiah 62:1-5; Second Reading: 1 Corinthians 12:4-11; Gospel: John 2:1-11

 A joyful celebration is one of the activities or phenomena that many people always long to experience in life.
 This is because, most times, it enhances conviviality and harmony among them, which also tend to increase their sense of well-being, regardless of socio-economic factors.
-Moreover, some people celebrate their anniversaries, memorials, feasts, or achievements regularly, while others who have been passing through moments of excruciating challenges, sufferings, disappointments, etc., but hopeful for the day of restoration and breakthrough, yearn for such joyous opportunities when the chapter of their own life will be opened.
+Moreover, some people celebrate their anniversaries, memorials, feasts, or achievements regularly, while others who have been passing through moments of excruciating challenges, sufferings, disappointments, etc., but are hopeful for the day of restoration and breakthrough, yearn for such joyous opportunities when the chapter of their own life will be opened.

-In the First Reading, through Prophet Isaiah God gave a message of hope and consolation to all those (God’s Children) who have been passing through moments of excruciating challenges, and promised to restore their land to glory: “… for your sake I will not rest, until your vindication shines out like the dawn, and your salvation like a burning torch…; and you shall be called by a new name that the mouth of the LORD will give.
-You shall be a crown of beauty in the hand of the LORD, and a royal diadem in the hand of your God.
-You shall no more be termed Forsaken, and your land shall no more be termed Desolate; but you shall be called My Delight is in Her, and your land Married; for the LORD delights in you, and your land shall be married” (Isaiah 62:1-4).
+In the first reading, through the Prophet Isaiah, God gave a message of hope and consolation to all those (God’s Children) who have been passing through moments of excruciating challenges and promised to restore their land to glory: “For your sake, I will not rest, until your vindication shines out like the dawn and your salvation like a burning torch; and you shall be called by a new name that the mouth of the LORD will give.”
+You shall be a crown of beauty in the hand of the LORD and a royal diadem in the hand of your God.
+“You shall no longer be termed forsaken, and your land shall no longer be termed desolate; but you shall be called My delight is in her, and your land shall be married; for the LORD delights in you, and your land shall be married” (Isaiah 62:1-4).

 This promise of glorious restoration came to limelight in today’s Gospel, when Jesus Christ performed His first miracle at Cana after His Baptism by turning water into wine.
-Meanwhile, when her mother, Blessed Virgin Mary, noticed that the wine of the celebrants had finished, she interceded immediately: “They have no wine.’
-And Jesus said to her, ‘Woman, what concern is that to you and to me?
-My hour has not yet come.’
-His mother said to the servants, ‘Do whatever he tells you” (John 2:3-5).
+Meanwhile, when her mother, the Blessed Virgin Mary, noticed that the wine of the celebrants had finished, she interceded immediately: “They have no wine.”
+And Jesus said to her, “Woman, what concern is that to you and to me?”
+“My hour has not yet come.”
+His mother said to the servants, “Do whatever he tells you” (John 2:3-5).

-In the Second Reading, St. Paul reminds us that: “There are varieties of gifts, but the same Spirit; and there are varieties of services, but the same Lord; and there are varieties of activities, but it is the same God who activates all of them in everyone.
-To each is given the manifestation of the Spirit for the common good” (1 Corinthians 12:4–7).
-So, by the virtue of our Baptism, we have become children of God and members of the Church (Christ’s Bride), who have been nourished with Spiritual gifts, and commissioned to radiate joy of the Holy Spirit in the world, through our God-given gifts or talents.
-For Christianity is all about bringing joy and happiness into people’s lives.
-That is, touching the lives of people positively so as to alleviate their sufferings, in such a way that through our actions, people may always have reasons to celebrate joyfully to the glory of God.
+In the second reading, St. Paul reminds us that: “There are varieties of gifts, but the same Spirit; and there are varieties of services, but the same Lord; and there are varieties of activities, but it is the same God who activates all of them in everyone.”
+“To each is given the manifestation of the Spirit for the common good” (1 Corinthians 12:4–7).
+So, by virtue of our Baptism, we have become children of God and members of the Church (Christ’s bride), who have been nourished with spiritual gifts and commissioned to radiate the joy of the Holy Spirit in the world through our God-given gifts or talents.
+For Christianity, it’s all about bringing joy and happiness into people’s lives.
+That is, touching the lives of people positively so as to alleviate their sufferings in such a way that, through our actions, people may always have reasons to celebrate joyfully to the glory of God.

 Therefore, let us always do the following:

-- To always listen to the voice of God through the scriptures and obey His commands, just as the Blessed Virgin Mary said: “Do whatever He tells you” (John 2:5).
+- To always listen to the voice of God through the scriptures and obey His commands, just as the Blessed Virgin Mary said, “Do whatever He tells you” (John 2:5).

 - To emulate Jesus’ actions by using our gifts or talents for the common good.